deniel666/FPF_/FPF-Spec.md

 | Agency should not be attributed to artifacts; treat evidence/provenance as first‑class. | Safety/assurance and governance treat documents as evidence and constraints; provenance is required for claims. | ISO 26262:2018; NIST SP 800‑53 Rev. 5 (2020). | Supports “episteme as justification” and CC‑A2.2/CC‑A2.9 evidence binding. | **Adopt.** |
 | “Agency” is graded and mediated by active systems + policies. | Cognitive/agentic modeling treats agency as spectrum, mediated by control loops and policies. | Friston et al. (2017), Active Inference; basal cognition surveys (2018+). | Supports separating role labels from behavioural work; aligns with A.13/A.15. | **Adopt (with scope).** Keep obligations in CC. |

-> **Note.** Prefer binding to a maintained SoTA synthesis pack for roles/contexts if your Context has one.
+> **Note.** Prefer citing a maintained SoTA synthesis pack for roles/contexts if your Context has one.

 ### A.2:13 - Relations